Endava/cats/docs/fuzzers/linters/index.md

 # Linters

-Linters are also called `ContractInfo` Fuzzers.
+Linters are also called `Linter` Fuzzers.

 Usually a good OpenAPI contract must follow several good practices in order to make it easy digestible by the service clients and act as much as possible as self-sufficient documentation:
 - follow good and **consistent** practices for naming the contract elements like paths, query params, headers, requests, responses